 The therapy and joy a dog can bring to your life on a daily basis is like no medication a doctor can provide.
 They make you smile, comfort you even when you think you don’t need it and give you unconditional love.
-It was only natural we seek adventures to share with our four legged companions.
+It is only natural we seek adventures to share with our four-legged companions.
 Backpacking with dogs makes perfect sense, as dogs have a great sense of their surroundings.
 They can be great at alerting you if something’s not right, such as wildlife close by.

 The 10 Essentials for Backpacking with Dogs